Skip to main content

 Climate And Weather

 Kitulo experiences a cool, montane climate with cold nights and misty, cloud-shrouded conditions for much of the year.
 The plateau receives high rainfall — approximately 1,500-2,000 mm annually — primarily between November and April, which coincides with the spectacular flowering season.
 The rainy season, despite its mist and cloud, is the best time to visit for flowers.
 The dry season (May to October) is cooler and clearer but the plateau landscape is less colourful.
-Temperatures range from 2°C to 18°C; frost occurs regularly on winter (June-August) nights.
+Temperatures range from 2 to 18 degrees Celsius; frost occurs regularly on winter (June-August) nights.
 The plateau's high humidity and frequent cloud cover create the moist conditions that support the diverse orchid flora.

 Human History

-The Southern Highlands have been inhabited by the Kinga, Nyakyusa, Safwa, and other Bantu-speaking communities who practiced agriculture, cattle herding, and forest use on the highland slopes and plateau margins.
+The Southern Highlands have been inhabited by the Kinga, Nyakyusa, Safwa, and other Bantu-speaking communities who practised agriculture, cattle herding, and forest use on the highland slopes and plateau margins.
 The plateau itself was largely unused for agriculture due to its poor, shallow soils and cold climate.
 Colonial-era missionaries and administrators established stations in the Southern Highlands, and the area was known for its scenic beauty.
-German colonial botanists made early collections from the plateau, recognizing its botanical uniqueness.
+German colonial botanists made early collections from the plateau, recognising its botanical uniqueness.
 Post-independence, the plateau was used for potato and pyrethrum cultivation on its margins, with some grazing on the plateau itself.

 Park History